FarronF/limerick-council-meetings/meetings/2022/12/20-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Travel & Transportation Strategic Policy Committee Meeting - 25th October 2022.md

 a specific parking area with a recognised hidden disability emblem and depends on user honesty

-for subsequent parking on this spot.---
+for subsequent parking on this spot.
+---
 7

 It should be noted that that this is a very busy city centre location with paid parking.
 We will liaise